 New Jersey doesn’t have a gift tax.
 However, you may still owe a federal gift tax if the value of the gifts you provide exceed a certain amount.
-Following the passing of the Tax Cuts and Jobs Act, the federal gift tax exclusion rose to $15,000 for 2021 and $16,000 for 2022.
-So you can give someone $15,000 or $16,000 worth of cash, assets or property (depending on which year it is) annually without worrying about a gift tax.
+Following the passing of the Tax Cuts and Jobs Act, the federal gift tax exclusion rose to $18,000 for 2024 and $17,000 for 2023.
+So you can give someone $18,000 or $17,000 worth of cash, assets or property (depending on which year it is) annually without worrying about a gift tax.
 You would have to report it if you breach that threshold.
 But you won’t owe anything out of pocket until you exceed your lifetime exclusion limit.
 This article will cover everything you need to know about the gift tax as well as steps you can take to avoid or minimize your tax payment obligations.
-We can also help you find a financial advisor to assist you with your estate planning.

 What Is the Annual Gift Tax Exclusion?